corderoski/payme-dude/readme.md

 Demo tool for managing user's debts integrating a .NET Backend with a Xamarin Forms frontend.

-This repository is a test project putting into use the Azure Mobile Services platform allowing its implementation from relatively any platform capable of implementing Mobile Services.
+This repository is a test project putting into use the platform Azure Mobile Services allowing its implementation from relatively any platform capable of implementing Mobile Services.

 Configurations such as Authorization and Identity Providers are handled directly from the Azure Portal.

+You can check out the [webtask.io Simple Demo](https://jcorderodr.github.io/payme-wt.html) of this backend.

 ## Stack